-a.
+- a.
 Doctrine development.
 This task guides development of operational concepts and doctrine across the operational continuum.
-Activities associated with this task include-

-(1) Developing and preparing concept statements and doctrine in all battlefield dynamics.

-(2) Monitoring development of the research, development, and acquisition plan (RDAP) and POM to examine consistency among approved doctrine, organization designs, and system development and acquisition.

-(3) Aligning concept and doctrinal developments with assessments of emerging technological capabilities.
+Activities associated with this task include- - (1) Developing and preparing concept statements and doctrine in all battlefield dynamics. - (2) Monitoring development of the research, development, and acquisition plan (RDAP) and POM to examine consistency among approved doctrine, organization designs, and system development and acquisition. - (3) Aligning concept and doctrinal developments with assessments of emerging technological capabilities. - b.

-b.
 Requirements determination.
 This task is designed to balance missions, required capabilities, threats, and identified vulnerabilities.
-Associated activities includecluded are requirements for structure, personnel, materiel, facilities, and training.

-(1) Determining detailed force requirements to achieve necessary operational capabilities.
-Inc. Resource prioritization.
-These activities align mission requirements with projected resource constraints by establishing priorities for-
+Associated activities include- - (1) Determining detailed force requirements to achieve necessary operational capabilities.
+In-

-(2) Reviewing force planning and programming documents to ensure consistency of missions, requirements, and system developments.

-(3) Reviewing and validating organizational and materiel requirements documentation.

-(1) Activating, converting, and reorganizing units.

-(2) Allocation of personnel and equipment to Army organizations and activities.

-(3) Funding Army investment, operations, and maintenance accounts.
+- cluded are requirements for structure, personnel, materiel, facilities, and training. - (2) Reviewing force planning and programming documents to ensure consistency of missions, requirements, and system developments. - (3) Reviewing and validating organizational and material requirements documentation. - c.
+Resource prioritization.
+These activities align mission requirements with projected resource constraints by establishing priorities for- - (1) Activating, converting, and reorganizing units. - (2) Allocation of personnel and equipment to Army organizations and activities. - (3) Funding Army investment, operations, and maintenance accounts. - d.

-d.
 Authorization allocation.
-These activities distribute projected resources to meet requirements in Army organizations and activities according to established priorities by-

-(1) Executing application of resources to Total Army requirements.
+These activities distribute projected resources to meet requirements in Army organizations and activities according to established priorities by- - (1) Executing application of resources to Total Army requirements.

-(2) Allocating personnel and equipment authorizations based on established priorities.

-(3) Allocating personnel and equipment resources to units in integrated packages of defined capability increments.

-(4) Assessing the operational and organizational impact of resource options.

-(5) Maintaining planned, programmed, budgeted, current, and historical troop lists.

-(6) Planning, programming, budgeting, directing, monitoring, and evaluating organizational capabilities.

-(7) Preparing, justifying, maintaining, and defending organizational and materiel systems management decision packages (MDEP).
+- (2) Allocating personnel and equipment authorizations based on established priorities. - (3) Allocating personnel and equipment resources to units in integrated packages of defined capability increments. - (4) Assessing the operational and organizational impact of resource options. - (5) Maintaining planned, programmed, budgeted, current, and historical troop lists. - (6) Planning, programming, budgeting, directing, monitoring, and evaluating organizational capabilities. - (7) Preparing, justifying, maintaining, and defending organizational and materiel systems management decision packages (MDEP). - e.

-e.
 Functional management.
-Associated activities, such as the Deputy Chiefs of Staff for Personnel and Logistics (DCSPER and DCSLOG), ensure availability and timeliness of the appropriate mix of resources (structure, personnel, equipment, funds and facilities) by-

-(1) Managing resources to ensure capabilities, organization, personnel and equipment allowances, and funds are sustained throughout the unit life cycle.

-(2) Managing actions which affect major units to ensure internal consistency of organization integration actions and providing linkage between the resourcing and force programming systems.

-(3) Managing materiel systems from development through retirement from the force.
+Associated activities, such as the Deputy Chiefs of Staff for Personnel and Logistics (DCSPER and DCSLOG), ensure availability and timeliness of the appropriate mix of resources (structure, personnel, equipment, funds and facilities) by- - (1) Managing resources to ensure capabilities, organization, personnel and equipment allowances, and funds are sustained throughout the unit life cycle. - (2) Managing actions which affect major units to ensure internal consistency of organization integration actions and providing linkage between the resourcing and force programming systems. - (3) Managing materiel systems from development through retirement from the force.
 Systems integration is directed at ensuring materiel viability and sustainability from the user's perspective.
-This task ranges from defining operational requirements and operational test and evaluation (OT&E) to equipment fielding and sustainment.

-(4) Conducting affordability, executability, and supportability assessments for structure, personnel, equipment, fiscal resources, facilities, training, sustainment, deployability and readiness.

-(5) Developing total resource packages for systems and organizations over time.

-(6) Developing and executing functional policies and procedures in support of the force integration and force management processes.

-(7) Monitoring all force integration activities to identify functional management requirements.
+This task ranges from defining operational requirements and operational test and evaluation (OT&E) to equipment fielding and sustainment. - (4) Conducting affordability, executability, and supportability assessments for structure, personnel, equipment, fiscal resources, facilities, training, sustainment, deployability and readiness. - (5) Developing total resource packages for systems and organizations over time. - (6) Developing and executing functional policies and procedures in support of the force integration and force management processes. - (7) Monitoring all force integration activities to identify functional management requirements. - f.

-f.
 Program analysis.
-These activities support Army planning and programming by-

-(1) Providing rationale, and justification.
+These activities support Army planning and programming by- - (1) Providing rationale, and justification.

-(2) Analyzing RDA programs, initiatives, and alternatives to assist in resource determinations.

-(3) Conducting the necessary planning and analyses to ensure RDA programs support modernization and readiness objectives within resource constraints.

-(4) Developing and executing policies and procedures for analytical support.
-This support includes materiel programs, force development analyses, and related affordability, executability and supportability assessments.
+- (2) Analyzing RDA programs, initiatives, and alternatives to assist in resource determinations. - (3) Conducting the necessary planning and analyses to ensure RDA programs support modernization and readiness objectives within resource constraints. - (4) Developing and executing policies and procedures for analytical support.
+This support includes material programs, force development analyses, and related affordability, executability and supportability assessments. - g.

-g.
 Operational testing and evaluations.
 These activities ensure organizations and equipment meet approved operational capabilities when fielded.
-This is achieved through the management and conduct of all testing and experimentation by-

-(1) Developing and executing policies and procedures for user testing and evaluation.

-(2) Managing, scheduling, resourcing, coordinating, and executing user testing and evaluation programs.
+This is achieved through the management and conduct of all testing and experimentation by- - (1) Developing and executing policies and procedures for user testing and evaluation. - (2) Managing, scheduling, resourcing, coordinating, and executing user testing and evaluation programs.